autonity/autonity-oracle/audit.md

 As a side component of the validator node, the oracle-server should run with high availability.
 Below are the core functionality of oracle server:
 **core of oracle server**
-`./oracle_server/oracle_server.go` contains below logics to be audited:
+`./oracle_server/oracle_server.go` needs to be fully audited.
+The core logic is:
 1. The connectivity with Autonity Validator can self heal by itself.
 2. The plugins runtime management.
 3. On-chain state sync and round coordination.